sdss/lvmstack/config/container/actor/README.md

        ...
        host: localhost
        ...

 ### LVM_ACTOR_CONFIG
 Name the config file (without '.yml'), if it is not named as the actor python module name.

 ### LVM_ACTOR_ARGS
-Add some options to actor startup
+Add some options to actor startup, eg --verbose or --simulate

 ### LVM_DEBUG=yes